Dragosk97/ISA-laboratories/README.md

 # ISA-laboratories
-Here it is possible to find the laboratory activities of the students:\newline Antona Gaspare
+Here it is possible to find the laboratory activities of the students:

+Antona Gaspare

 Barrera Alessandro